Mt. Chamser Kangri & Mt. Lungser Kangri

 Trekking Peak:

-Chamser Kangri is considered a trekking peak, requiring no technical climbing skills, making it accessible to fit trekkers with proper acclimatization.
+Lungser & Chamser Kangri are considered as trekking peaks, requiring no technical climbing skills, making it accessible to fit trekkers with proper acclimatization.

 Stunning Scenery: